-To help you find and weigh your program options, we’ve compiled two sets of lists of the top online colleges in the country using qualitative measures and data provided by IPEDS and schools themselves.
+To help you find and weigh your program options, we’ve compiled two sets of lists of the best online colleges in the country using qualitative measures and data provided by IPEDS and schools themselves.
 The first list assesses two-year schools based on admissions, enrollment, retention, and graduation data; the second set uses the same criteria to rank four-year schools.
 All schools included in our rankings offer at least three fully-online degree programs.
 Each school in our list is a not-for-profit institution.

 Why Online Education?